AlexGustafsson/cupdate/README.md

 Features:

 - Performant and lightweight - uses virtually zero CPU and very little RAM
-- Auto-detect container images in use by Kubernetes or Docker (one or more hosts, local or remote)
+- Auto-detect container images in use by Kubernetes, Docker or Podman<sup>1</sup> (one or more hosts, local or remote)
 - Auto-detect the latest available container image versions
 - Vulnerability scanning
   - Official and participating [Docker Hub](https://hub.docker.com) images